 A POWERFUL, NATURAL Nrf2 ACTIVATION FORMULA FOR GREATER HEALTH

-In view of the above information, we have developed an exceptional formula designed to maximize activation of Nrf2 in the body.
-This new product is ULTIMATE PROTECTOR.
+In view of the above information and the fact that new and more effective ingredients are available, we have updated our exceptional formula designed to maximize activation of Nrf2 in the body.
+This new product is ULTIMATE PROTECTOR+.
 It is among the most advanced, natural Nrf2 activator formula on the market today.

-Phytochemicals provided by the array of freeze-dried and concentrated fruits, vegetables, and herbs in the formula include: Polyphenols, Phenolic acids, Anthocyandins, Sulforaphane, Glucosinolates, Lutein, Lycopene, Beta Carotene, Chlorogenic acid, Ellagic acid, Quercetin, Quinic acid, Proanthocyanidins, Trans-Resveratrol, Ferulic acid, Caffeic acid, and Polysaccharides.
+Phytochemicals provided by the array of freeze-dried and concentrated fruits, vegetables, and herbs in the formula include: Polyphenols, Phenolic acids, Proanthocyanidins (OPCs), Anthocyandins, Catechins, Glucosinolates, Zeaxanthin, Lutein, Lycopene, Beta Carotene, Chlorogenic acid, Ellagic acid, Quercetin, Quinic acid, Trans-Resveratrol, Ferulic acid, Punicalagins, Phloridzin, Polysaccharides, Xanthones and more.

-In addition to these Nrf2 activators (above), ULTIMATE PROTECTOR contains an extremely broad array of plant based antioxidants from the same sources described above, as well as from non-GMO Vitamin C from cassava / tapioca.
-All ingredients in this product have been used in chemoprevention protocols, as well as in protocols aimed at preventing free-radical damage in the body.
+In addition to these Nrf2 activators (above), ULTIMATE PROTECTOR+ contains an extremely broad array of plant based antioxidants from the same sources described above, as well as from non-GMO USP grade Vitamin C. All ingredients in this product have been used in chemoprevention protocols, as well as in protocols aimed at preventing free-radical damage in the body.

 Ultimate Protector is now available on the HPDI website!

 “Resveratrol induces glutathione synthesis by activation of Nrf2 and protects against cigarette smoke-mediated oxidative stress in human lung epithelial cells.”
 Am J Physiol Lung Cell Mol Physiol 294: L478–L488, 2008.